-Through Ashland University’s College Credit Plus (CCP) program, high school students with strong academic records can earn college credit and high school graduation credit by taking college courses.
+Through Ashland University’s College Credit Plus (CCP) program, high school students can earn college credit and high school graduation credit by taking college courses.
 It’s a great way to get a head start on your college education.

 Students must have participated in a college preparatory curriculum and have completed the following:

 - Two or more years of high school English